 Sturdy, waterproof hiking boots: One of the most important things to have for your Lake Placid hikes is a pair of comfortable, waterproof hiking boots.
 Check out these ones from Danner!

 Windproof jacket: High elevation summits bring strong winds and colder temperatures, even in the summer.
-Keep warm by always carrying a jacket, like this PrimaLoft packable jacket from LLBean.
+Keep warm by always carrying a jacket, like these PrimaLoft jackets from REI.

 Head lamp: You never know if you might get stuck hiking down in the dark.
 Always carry a headlamp, like this one from Black Diamond.

 Trekking poles: Trails in the Adirondacks are very steep and trekking poles can help alleviate some of the stress on your knees, especially on the way down.

 Day pack: A quality daypack is comfortable, waterproof, and has a lot of pockets.
 Bring one on these Lake Placid hikes to carry your water, snacks, and extra gear.
 Here’s a list of all the best hiking backpacks for women!